-If you just want to see the names of each strategy and not the descriptions, you can Expand/Contract All.
+If you just want to see the names of each tactic and not the descriptions, you can Expand/Contract All.

 You can also Check/Uncheck all options.

-You can filter the list of strategies below by time to execute & dependencies.
+You can filter the list of tactics below by time to execute & dependencies.

-These are the most basic strategies in the book.
-Everyone can build links with these strategies, no matter what industry you’re in.
+These are the most basic tactics in the book.
+Everyone can build links with these tactics, no matter what industry you’re in.